 As a product with various tones, it’s unsurprising why Minwax 785004444 Paste Finishing Wax is popular among homeowners and DIY enthusiasts.
 It’s the best furniture wax if you’re looking for a specific color within the range of natural to dark wood tones.

-What We Like
+What i Like

-What We Don't Like
+What i Don't Like

 5. PIPIHUA Beeswax Furniture Polish

-Another affordable wax we included in this list is PIPIHUA Beeswax Furniture Polish.
+Another affordable wax I included in this list is PIPIHUA Beeswax Furniture Polish.
 Apart from beeswax, this product contains oils from lemon, orange, and eucalyptus.
 Because of this, the wax leaves a citrus-like smell (if not odorless).

 Besides its eco-friendly ingredients, PIPIHUA Beeswax can enhance the aesthetics of a fading wooden surface.
 It can make the furniture’s tone pop and moisturize extremely dry materials.